MatheusBonadio/o-clock/README.md

 1. Clone this repository
 2. Install the dependencies: `yarn install`
-3. Create an `.env.local` file and fill the environment variables by using the `.env.template`
+3. Create an `.env` file and fill the environment variables by using the `.env.example`
 4. Start the development server: `yarn dev`

 ## Deployment